dogweather/forkful/content/en/swift/strings/finding-the-length-of-a-string.md

 weight: 7
 ---

-## What & Why?
-Finding the length of a string means figuring out how many characters it contains.
-Programmers do this to validate input, manipulate text, or simply to understand the size of their data.

 ## How to:
 In Swift, you get a string's length by accessing its `count` property.
 Straightforward, let's do it: